 Instant Pot Risotto

 - 2 tablespoons butter (unsalted, add less salt if using salted)

 - 1 white onion (finely chopped)

 - 1/2 to 1 teaspoon salt (depending on salt preference)

 - 1 1/2 cups Arborio rice

-- 1/2 cup dry white wine
+- 1/2 cup dry white wine (or substitute vegetable broth)

-- 3 cups veggie broth
+- 3 cups vegetable broth

 - 1 cup grated parmesan cheese (about 2 oz)